 I wasn’t prepared to ring Adam up and say I can’t do it.
 I’m a man of my word.
 I had no idea I was going to get fired over it.
 I also hadn’t worked a lot.
 Not that I needed the money, but I wanted to work.
 I was told (by Tiger) after U.S. Open that I no longer had a job and it’s as simple as that.

 In an official statement, reports Golf.com, Williams described being “shocked” by the decision.
 Those feelings became something more vindictive in the aftermath.
 He went on to describe Scott’s U.S. Open win as the best of his career, reports The Telegraph.

 Williams also tossed off a racist comment about Woods a few months later.
 He wrote a book, Out of the Rough, ostensibly about his career, his relationship with Woods, and what he knew about his cheating, which was apparently not a lot, reports Golf Digest.

 What did Steve Williams do after parting ways with Tiger Woods?

 Williams was more successful immediately after he and Woods stopped working together.
 He worked with Scott until 2017, helping the golfer to a Masters win and second-place finish at the 2012 Open Championship.

 Meanwhile, Woods dealt with personal and physical problems that kept him from performing anywhere near his former level for years.
 The expectation that he’d break Jack Nicklaus’ majors record became a dwindling hope that he’d just win one more.
 Woods did that by winning the 2019 Masters, his first major title in 11 years.
-He’s also showed a slightly more playful side of himself through charity matches during the quarantine.
+He’s also showed a slightly more playful side of himself through charity matches amid the COVID-19 pandemic.